 Olfactive Family – Christophe Raynaud

-Daughter of Lord George and Lady Blanche (and heir to all their fortune) the now Duchess Rose married Duke Nelson in the society wedding of the year – some say to escape the rigour of her parents’ watchful eye.
+The Coveted Duchess Rose is the daughter of Lord George and Lady Blanche (and heir to all their fortune) the now Duchess Rose married Duke Nelson in the society wedding of the year – some say to escape the rigour of her parents’ watchful eye.
 You will immediately sense the purity and pedigree of her English rose – its petals still green, fresh and youthful – but as your acquaintance with her grows, there is much more to be discovered.
 An unexpected sensuality.
 A mandarin zest for life – brimming with juiciness and oriental vigour, and relaxing to a self-assured, confident and explosively sexy chypre.
 She is a mischievous fox – clever and capable of deceit whilst always pursuing opportunity.
 This pampered heiress has hidden depths and she intends to surprise…

 A sparkling and ostensibly innocent scent for the youthful daughter.
 A translucent floral fragrance, an English rose with hidden sensuality and thorns.
 Sweet and effervescent at first, a delicate and fruity mandarin creates a bright exuberance.
 A pastel pink rose sits squarely at the heart, luminous and romantic.
-The woody, sensual character of ambrox adds modernity and disrupts the innocent air of the rose.
+The woody, sensual character of ambroxan adds modernity and disrupts the innocent air of the rose.
 Graceful and carnal.

 Head notes – Mandarin

 Penhaligon’s is the story of a Cornish Barber who traveled to London and opened up shop next to Jermyn Street’s finest tailors.
 Who received the royal warrant and trimmed the Shah of Persia’s beard.